Laptop buying guide

 If you want to listen to music and watch films on your laptop, look out for improved audio from Bang & Olufsen, Beats Audio, Harman Kardon or Skull Candy.
 Along with high-quality speakers, laptops with improved audio also feature more options to fine tune the sound to your preferences.
 Branded audio is a great feature for anyone that loves music.

-Once you’ve found the perfect laptop, there are a few more things you should consider.
+Once you’ve decided on the main specs, there are a few other things you might want to think about.

 Software covers all of the applications you use on your PC, from Office, Internet Security and Anti-Virus to photo and video editing.
 Most PCs don’t come pre-installed with essential software for keeping yourself safe online and daily computing means you need the right tools to be productive and stay secure.
 You can receive your software via home delivery, collect it in store, or via download, making it easy to get everything you need.